Medical Editor: John P. Cunha, DO, FACOEP

 Keep track of any and all side effects your child has after receiving this vaccine.
-When the child receives another haemophilus B vaccine in the future, you will need to tell the child's doctor if the first shot caused any side effects.
+When the child receives a booster dose, you will need to tell the doctor if the previous shot caused any side effects.

-Call your doctor at once if your child has any of these serious side effects:
+Call your doctor at once if your child has:

-- fussiness, irritability, crying for an hour or longer;
+- fussiness, irritability, crying for an hour or longer; or

 - high fever (within a few hours or a few days after the vaccine).

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

 Read the entire detailed patient monograph for Acthib (Haemophilus b Conjugate Vaccine)

 More than 7,000 infants and young children (≤2 years of age) have received at least one dose of ActHIB vaccine during US clinical trials.
-Of these, 1,064 subjects 12 to 24 months of age who received ActHIB vaccine alone reported no serious or life threatening adverse reactions.
+Of these, 1,064 subjects 12 to 24 months of age who received ActHIB vaccine alone reported no serious or life threatening adverse reactions.(1) (2)

-Table 5: Local and Systemic Reactions at 6, 24, and 48 Hours Following Immunization with ActHIB Vaccine in Children 15 to 20 months old (2)
+Table 1: Local and Systemic Reactions at 6, 24, and 48 Hours Following Immunization with ActHIB Vaccine in Children 15 to 20 months old (2)